 1. Sauté a bit of shallot, garlic, and sage

-3. Let it cook – 6 minutes at high pressure!
+3. Cook for 6 minutes at high pressure.

-4. Let the pressure release naturally for about 15 minutes.
-This does add to the overall time, but is completely hands-off.
+4. Let the pressure release naturally for 15 minutes.

-5. Add Parmesan and give it a good stir.
+5. Remove the lid, add Parmesan, and give everything a good stir.

-You can see from the photos below that when you first open the lid, the squash pieces will still be in cubes.
-They’re so soft, however, that as you stir they will easily break down, adding to that luxurious creamy texture!
+When you first open the Instant Pot, the squash pieces will still be in cubes.
+They’re so soft, however, that as you stir with a wooden spoon they will easily break down, adding to that luxurious creamy texture.

 Three photos showing how to cook risotto with butternut squash in the Instant Pot, so that the butternut breaks down and becomes creamy.